frabjous/logicpenguin/README.md

 An [express.js](https://expressjs.com/)-based web-server is included to handle the LTI Tool Provider side of things, save and score exercises, submit grades, etc.

+The project bears some similarities to the [Carnap.io](https://carnap.io) project, but has a narrower focus on providing exercises for introductory students, and um, is not written in Haskell.

 🚧 It is still relatively early in its development.
 More documentation to come. 🚧

 ## Working examples